Planning using My lessons

 Viewing and copying colleagues' lessons

 2. You can 'Copy' a lesson that has not yet been taught by your colleague.
 Clicking 'Copy' will allow you to edit then teach your own version of the lesson.
-Clicking 'Taught' will allow you to complete the lesson attainments.
+Clicking 'Taught?' will allow you to complete the lesson attainments.

 When you create a copy of a lesson, you can edit the title, class, objectives and add your own lesson notes prior to teaching.
-Any copied lessons will appear in your list of lessons and be added to your timetable.
+Any copied lessons will appear in your list of lessons and be added to your planner.

 IdeaTip: You can also use the search box in the top right corner to search for specific people, lessons or subjects.